 Here’s what Phase 1 orthodontic treatment entails and when it’s recommended.

-If deemed necessary, it’s best for children to start phase 1 treatment between the ages of 7 and 10.
+If deemed necessary, it’s best for children to start phase 1 orthodontics between the ages of 7 and 10.
 This timeframe falls right in the “mixed dentition phase” when your child is starting to lose baby teeth and gain permanent adult teeth.

 Once problems have been remedied and your child has lost most if not all of their baby teeth, they can move forward with Phase 2 orthodontic treatment but not before a designated resting period has finished.
 Unlike Phase 1, Phase 2 is designed to take not only function and bite into account, but appearance as well.